-Sagittal alignment of the spine describes the curvature of the spine in the sagittal plane.
-In the perception of the majority of healthcare professionals, the description of this alignment is limited by physiological curves of the spine—cervical/lumbar lordosis and thoracic/sacral kyphosis—,which, however, is oversimplified.
-It is like describing the shape of an iceberg by just looking at the top part seen above the water.
+The sagittal alignment of the spine describes the curvature of the spine in the sagittal plane.
+The key points of that description are the spine's physiological curves—cervical/lumbar lordosis and thoracic/sacral kyphosis.
+However, it is a simplified representation that could be compared to the iceberg size estimation by looking at its top part seen above the water.
 The more robust perception also includes the geometry and spatial orientation of the sacrum and pelvis, the global sagittal balance of an axial skeleton, and the projection of gravity centerline to the spine curves:

-The lumbar lordosis measurement technique differs from study to study.
-Below we rely on the most commonly used approach — angle measurement from L1 upper plate to the S1 upper plate.
-Our model lumbar lordosis is equal to 55.3° that is within the range from 36°(Endo 2014) to 63.5°(Legaye 2008) reported in many recent studies.
+The lumbar lordosis measurement technique differs between the studies.
+Below we rely on the most commonly used approach — angle measurement from the L1 upper plate to the S1 upper plate.
+Our model lumbar lordosis is equal to 55.3° that fits within the range from 36°(Endo 2014) to 63.5°(Legaye 2008) reported in many recent studies.

-The most commonly used methods for measurement of the thoracic kyphosis are (1)angle measurement from Th1 upper plate to Th12 lower plate and (2) measurement from Th4 upper plate to Th12 lower plate.
+The most commonly used methods for measuring thoracic kyphosis are (1) the angle between the Th1 upper plate and the Th12 lower plate or (2) the angle between the Th4 upper plate and Th12 lower plate.
 The corresponding kyphosis angles for our 3D model are respectively 30.7° and 47.0°.
 These angles fit well into the range reported in the scientific literature.

-An evaluation of the cervical lordosis angle usually is subdivided into at least two levels: (1) angle between C1–C2 and (2) cervical lordosis from C2 to C7.
+An evaluation of the cervical lordosis angle usually includes at least two levels: (1) angle between C1–C2 and (2) cervical lordosis from C2 to C7.
 The angle between C1–C2 in our model is equal to 23.5° that is in agreement with literature data.

-The cervical lordosis from C2 to C7 in our model is 17.7° that is close to the average reported values in multiple studies.
+The cervical lordosis from C2 to C7 in our model is 17.7°, which is close to the average reported values in multiple studies.
 However, this cervical lordosis angle may be higher than reported for some Asian populations (Hasegawa 2017, Ao 2019).

-Pelvic tilt represents pelvic rotation in the sagittal plane (Le Huec 2011) that now substituted pelvic inclination mentioned in older literature sources (Platzer 2003; Anda 1990).
-The pelvic tilt of our 3D model is 14.0° and it is strongly evidence based.
+Pelvic tilt represents a pelvic rotation in the sagittal plane (Le Huec 2011) that now substituted pelvic inclination mentioned in older literature sources (Platzer 2003; Anda 1990).
+The pelvic tilt of our 3D model is 14.0°, and it is strongly evidence-based.

-Pelvic incidence is an integral parameter deriving from the sacral slope and pelvic tilt, affecting both — the sagittal curvature of the spine and spatial orientation of pelvis in standing position.
-It is supposed to be a fundamental pelvic parameter for three-dimensional regulation of spinal sagittal curves (Legaye 1998).
-Our model pelvic incidence is 52.7° that agrees with the literature data.
+The pelvic incidence is an integral parameter deriving from the sacral slope and pelvic tilt, affecting both the sagittal curvature of the spine and the pelvis's spatial orientation in a standing position.
+It is supposed to be a fundamental pelvic parameter for the spinal curves' three-dimensional regulation (Legaye 1998).
+Our model's pelvic incidence is 52.7° that agrees with the literature data.

 The C7-S1 SVA distance for our spine model is 10.0 mm that generally fits in the range of the data reported in the scientific literature for young men.